pleiszenburg/scherbelberg/docs/source/gettingstarted.rst

             cluster-node-scheduler dash: http://78.47.76.87:9756/

-Sometimes, it is necessary to log into worker nodes or the scheduler.
-Because *scherbelberg* does not alter the system's or user's ssh configuration, it instead provides its own wrapper around ssh for quick logins.
+Sometimes, it is necessary to log into worker nodes or the scheduler. *scherbelberg* provides a thin wrapper around ``ssh`` for quick logins.
 Worker nodes are accessible as follows:

 .. code:: bash